-Applying and securing a home loan should always be taken very seriously.
-Doing it without having the right information can result in negative consequences.
-Read this article, which presents some helpful tips to help you navigate the complexity of getting a home loan.
+Applying for and securing a home loan should always be taken very seriously.
+Doing so without having the right information can result in negative consequences.
+This article presents some helpful tips to help you navigate the complexity of getting a home loan.
 The more you know, the better off you’ll be.

 Don’t borrow the maximum offered to you.
-The amount of loan you qualify on is based solely on your gross salary.
-Have an overall picture of your financial situation, and what you know will be affordable going forward.
+The amount of loan you qualify for is based solely on your gross salary.
+Know what you can afford and have an overall picture of your financial situation.

 Whittle down existing debts and steer clear of new debts as you seek your mortgage loan.
-If you have low consumer debt, your mortgage loan will be much better.
-Carrying a higher debt may mean being denied for the application you’ve placed for a mortgage.
-The rates of your mortgage may also be higher when you have a lot debt.
+If you have low consumer debt, you will be offered a better mortgage loan.
+Carrying a higher debt may mean being denied traditional financing.
+The interest rates of your mortgage may also be higher when you have a lot debt.

 Gather your paperwork together before applying for a mortgage.
-Getting to your bank without your last W-2, check stubs from work, and other documentation can make your first meeting short and unpleasant.
+Getting to your bank without your last W-2, last few months of check stubs from work, and other documentation can make your first meeting short and unpleasant.
 Have these documents handy because your lender will need to review them.

 Make sure you have a steady work history before applying for a mortgage loan.
 Lenders will require you to have worked for at least a year or two before approving you.
 Job hopping can be a disqualifier.
 Do not quit your job while you are involved in the mortgage loan process.